 - Be intentional about setting time aside to eat to reduce nutrient-deficient driven binge eating episodes.

 - Enjoy what you eat.
-Aim to feel good after the meal than before you started, rather than stressing about being good.
+Aim to feel good after the meal then before you started, rather than stressing about being good.
 Remember, pleasure is innate and a necessary nutritional requirement!

 - Take some deep breaths before eating.
 Try to create a calm space where you focus on your meal, your senses, yourself, and enjoy the eating experience.
 Shut off the phone, work email, or other distractions when possible.

 - Take small moments for yourself every day to slow down.
 5-10 minutes here and there throughout the day to say YES to you can have a profound positive impact on your stress levels and reduce the risk of binge eating.

 - Where else do you need to loosen your grip or stop trying to juggle 50,000 balls in the air?
 Where can I delegate?
 Who can I ask for help?
 What do I need to improve with my time management?
 Where do I need to set boundaries or say no to?
 What is something joyful outside of eating that I could do for myself this week to help my body and mind relax?